haydentomas/hayden-sage-starter/README.md

 # Hayden Tomas – Custom Sage Starter Theme

 This is my custom WordPress theme built using **Sage (Roots)**, **Laravel Blade**, **Vite**, and **Tailwind CSS**.
-It’s designed to be a clean starting point for professional WordPress development with modern tooling, hot-reload, Blade templating, and a fully extendable structure.
+It’s designed to be a clean starting point for professional WordPress development with modern tooling, hot reload, Blade templating, and a fully extendable structure.

 This project serves as my personal Sage starter that I can clone on any machine — including my main PC and home setup — and rebuild with Composer and NPM.